basho-labs/the-basho-community/release-notes/riak-community-0.4.md

 ### Blog Posts and Podcasts

+* Ryan Zezeski [blogged about](http://basho.com/blog/technical/2012/06/25/Riak-Admin-Transfers-in-1-2-Release/) the upcoming improvements to riak-admin transfer in the 1.2 release. [**June 25**]
 * The team at Near Infinity wrote a [great introduction to Riak](http://www.nearinfinity.com/blogs/andrew_crute/2012/06/18/a-brief-introduction-to-riak.html) [**June 18**]
 * Bryan Fink [wrote a blog post](http://basho.com/blog/technical/2012/06/18/When-API-Compatible-Isnt/) about some of the MapReduce fixes coming in Riak 1.2. [**June 18**]
 * Jared Morrow [annouced that Riak will be supported on FreeBSD](http://basho.com/blog/technical/2012/06/11/Supporting-Riak-on-BSD/) starting with the 1.2 release. [**June 11**]